martinni/ninamartin/_posts/2020-06-27-offline-minimum-problem.markdown

     main()
 ```

+### Let's talk complexity.

+To build the forest and satellite data, we go over a sequence of *m* insertions, union and find operations.
+If the disjoint set is built with the path compression and union by rank heuristics (as it should), this yields a total complexity of *O(mα(m))* which is effectively *O(m)* in any practical application.
+The additional operations of appending into the linked list and inserting into the map are constant so they don't change the complexty.

+For the second part, we have for each iteration of the for loop a couple of map lookups (constant), access to the next element in the linked list (constant), removal from the linked list with direct access to the element (constant as list is doubly linked), plus a union and a couple of find operations on the disjoint sets forest (amortised constant).
+That gives us a complexity of *O(n)*.

+Since n is an upper bound for m, we have a resulting complexity of *O(n)*.
+Yay, linear time!

+Well... linear in n, which is the number of elements in the domain.
+If the domain is large and the sequence small, a brute force solution will probably give better results.
+But where's the fun in that?

 ## Final Thoughts

-I have to admit, I'm not entirely sure that there are any practical applications for the off-line minimum problem and a quick internet search seemed to mostly confirm that.
+I have to admit, I'm not entirely sure that there are any practical applications for the offline minimum problem and a quick internet search seemed to mostly confirm that.

-But at least I had fun!
+Oh well, at least I had fun!